Welcome to Clark Park!

 Dickens Birthday Celebration in February

-BOT of agario hack CHARLES DICKENS birthday party - Sunday, February 4 - 2 pm - USP Griffith Hall, 43rd and Kingsessing Mall.
+CHARLES DICKENS birthday party - Sunday, February 4 - 2 pm - USP Griffith Hall, 43rd and Kingsessing Mall.
 Join the Friends of Clark Park in this annual tribute to the works of Charles Dickens with dramatic readings, music of the period, birthday refreshments and a lot of fun.
 The program will focus on "A Tale of Two Cities" this year.
 For questions, call 215-222-2255.
 Plenty of time to enjoy this event before the Super Bowl begins.

 Park A Community Workshop February 6th